PyChina/weekly/content/Issue/issue-13.md

 Interesting in the Flask web framework?
 Here is a great tutorial to get a Flask website going from the ground up on Ubuntu.
 This tutorial takes you through the steps from installing server software, setting up virtualenvs, configuring said software and running your Flask app.

 - [Distributing Work Without Celery](http://justcramer.com/2012/05/04/distributing-work-without-celery/)y (justcramer.com)
 David gives us a little insight to an issue they solved at DISQUS with their new open source tool called Taskmaster.
-He goes on to explain the need for such a tool and why Celery isn’t a perfect fit this time.
+He goes on to explain the need for such a tool and why Celery isn't a perfect fit this time.

 - [Don't Deploy Broken Code](http://www.robgolding.com/blog/2012/05/05/dont-deploy-broken-code/) (robgolding.com)
-If you have been following Rob’s blog he has been discussing issues dealing with django in production.
+If you have been following Rob's blog he has been discussing issues dealing with django in production.
 That being said, he provides a little trick with fabric and jenkins making sure you never deploy broken code again.

 - [Improving your code with modern idioms](http://python3porting.com/improving.html) (python3portting.com)
 So the eventual jump to python3 coming closer and closer, there are few things you can do to improve your code and your life.
 Most of these idioms have been back ported to python2.6 and later.
 So if you can drop python2.5 support you are in luck.